 - UOB transfers $5,000 to your bank account

 - UOB charges $5,100 to your credit card ($5,000 + 2% fee)

 - UOB credits 2,500 UNI$ to your reward account (5,000 KrisFlyer miles)

-As our regular readers will know, we value KrisFlyer miles at about 2 cents per mile.
+As our regular readers will know, we value KrisFlyer miles at around 1.9 cents per mile.
 It’s the upper limit at which we would be willing to ‘buy’ miles, in order to be comfortable that we will achieve at least that valuation or more when redeeming them.

 Is it a good deal?

-It isn’t a terrible deal, but it is the ceiling level as which we think anyone should be ‘buying’ KrisFlyer miles, with the possible exception of a relatively small amount at the last minute to achieve a specific redemption.
+It isn’t a terrible deal, but it is above the ceiling level at which we think anyone should be ‘buying’ KrisFlyer miles, with the possible exception of a relatively small amount at the last minute to achieve a specific redemption.

 If you have a Standard Chartered Visa Infinite (SCVI) card, their income tax payment deal is much better value allowing you to ‘buy’ miles at 1.1 cents each (see our review for details), however you have to show them a genuine income tax bill to get the funds.